1. What are the main Challenges of Internet of Things (IoT)?

 To enable precise communications, each IoT object must be uniquely identifiable.
 That is accomplished through an Internet Protocol (IP) address, a number assigned to each Internet-connected device, whether a desktop computer, a mobile phone, a printer, or an IoT object.
 Those IP addresses ensure that the device or object sending or receiving information is correctly identified.

-Well, the network itself plays an important role in the word of the Internet of Things, it is a driving factor for bringing all the different systems together which work hand in hand and show us a better future or betterment in every process.
+Answer: Well, the network itself plays an important role in the word of the Internet of Things, it is a driving factor for bringing all the different systems together which work hand in hand and show us a better future or betterment in every process.

 It provides an intelligent, manageable and secure infrastructure for better execution.

-So far, we have talked about how good Internet of Things can be to the businesses and the individuals but it also comes with a second side of the knife.
-The first and foremost issue with implementing Internet of Things is the Security aspect.
+Answer: So far, we have talked about how good Internet of Things can be to the businesses and the individuals but it also comes with a second side of the knife.
+The first and foremost issue with implementing the Internet of Things is the Security aspect.
 As the data is exchanged over the internet it is very easy for cybercriminals to come up with a system which can actually break into the network and steal the valuable information.
 Consider the above scenario happening into the healthcare industry where the patient records are exposed to the public.

-As the devices are connected to a single network, it is easy for the cybercriminals to inject a virus which can totally damage the entire hardware which results into a huge loss.
+As the devices are connected to a single network, it is easy for the cybercriminals to inject a virus which can totally damage the entire hardware which results in a huge loss.
 This can also happen if we have not focused much on the security aspects.

-The Internet of things is nothing but a network of various physical instruments or devices and other embedded items which with electronics, software, actuators over a network connectivity.
+Answer: The Internet of things is nothing but a network of various physical instruments or devices and other embedded items which with electronics, software, actuators over network connectivity.
 Using this network connectivity, a free flow of information can be collected and at the same time, it can exchange the data.

 The risks and challenges that everyone should be aware of when it comes to the Internet of Everything are: